How customer choice programs work

 The availability and characteristics of existing customer choice programs vary widely.
 Some states allow all natural gas customers to choose a natural gas supplier, while some limit choice to specific service areas or to a specific category or number of customers.
 Some states where customer choice is available may not have any or only a few participating marketers.

-- The top five states with the highest shares of residential natural gas deliveries by LDCs for other suppliers and other suppliers’ share of total natural gas deliveries by LDCs in these states in 2017
+- The top five states with the highest percentage shares of residential natural gas deliveries by LDCs for other suppliers and other suppliers’ share of total natural gas deliveries by LDCs in these states in 2021 were: